-The Flash Season 3 may be over, but that doesn’t mean Keiynan Lonsdale, a.k.a.
-Kid Flash, isn’t keeping busy.
+The Flash Season 3 may be over, but Keiynan Lonsdale, a.k.a.
+Kid Flash, is keeping busy.
 He was just cast in the upcoming Greg Berlanti directed film Simon vs. The Homo Sapiens Agenda and recently filmed a music video for an unreleased song, possibly one he performed at a recent concert at The Roxy in Los Angeles.
-While many Flash fans probably (definitely) want to know if Kid Flash is going to trade in a yellow suit for a red one, Lonsdale assured Newsweek yellow is one of his favorite colors and warned fans it may not be in the show’s best interest to skip Kid Flash’s character progression.
+But considering Barry Allen vanished into the speed force in the The Flash finale, fans aren’t wondering what the Australian actor has been up to.
+They want to know if Kid Flash is going to trade in a yellow suit for a red one.

-“It’s not something that’s on my radar,” Lonsdale told Newsweek.
+“It’s not something that’s on my radar,” Lonsdale told Newsweek, explaining why it’s not in the show’s best interest to skip Wally West’s character progression.
 “I feel as though there is so much story to tell and Wally has so much growing to do.
 I’d like to see that journey continue.
 That’s what I think is important.
-We need to see how these character realistically get to where they are headed for.”
+We need to see how these characters realistically get to where they are headed for.”

 If it’s any consolation, Lonsdale is fairly anti-spoiler.
 There’s no question his lips are going to remain sealed, especially after a slip up in Season 2.

 “I accidentally revealed that Rick Cosnett was coming back.
 I was with Candice and we were freaking out because it was a livestream and I hadn’t done that before.
 I didn’t completely reveal it but smart fans caught on and I freaked out because I had only been there for a month.
 I was like, ‘Oh my god, I ruined everything!’”